DevAyhan/DevAyhan/README.md

 - I am taking a course that Android Mobile Application Development Education | Kotlin | 2022 from Kasim Adalan on Udemy.
-- I completed %60 of the course.
+- I completed %60 of the course and I am on 62th day.
 - So exited to learn Mobile Application Development and next step will be Swift.